cloudevents/spec/cloudevents/extensions/verifiability.md

   SHA256(UTF8(event.dataschema)) +
   SHA256(UTF8(event.subject)) +
   SHA256(RFC3339(UTC(event.time))) +
-  SHA256(event.data)
+  SHA256(event.data) +
+  SHA256("extensionattr1") +
+  SHA256(event.extensionattr1) +
+  SHA256("extensionattr2") +
+  SHA256(event.extensionattr2)
 )
 ```

 It is the digest of the concatenated digest list of the mandatory Context
-Attributes, the OPTIONAL Context Attributes as well as the event data itself.
+Attributes, the OPTIONAL Context Attributes, the event data itself and a set of optional Context Extension Attributes.

 #### Protocol

 This is how to sign a CloudEvent using DSSE:

 1. choose a signing key
+2. choose the list of "signed extension attributes" (see constraints in the [`signedextattrs`](#signedextattrs) attribute definition)
+3. set the `signedextattrs` Extension Context Attribute on the CloudEvent to a comma-separated string of the extension attribute names chosen in step 2 (if the list is not empty)
-2. create an empty byte sequence
+4. create an empty byte sequence
-  1. compute the SHA256 digest of the event's [`id`](https://github.com/cloudevents/spec/blob/v1.0.2/cloudevents/spec.md#id) in UTF8 and append it to the byte sequence
+    1. compute the SHA256 digest of the event's [`id`](https://github.com/cloudevents/spec/blob/v1.0.2/cloudevents/spec.md#id) in UTF8 and append it to the byte sequence *(if the attribute is not set, use the digest of the empty byte sequence)*
-  2. compute the SHA256 digest of the event's [`source`](https://github.com/cloudevents/spec/blob/v1.0.2/cloudevents/spec.md#source) Context Attribute in UTF8 and append it to the byte sequence
+    2. compute the SHA256 digest of the event's [`source`](https://github.com/cloudevents/spec/blob/v1.0.2/cloudevents/spec.md#source) Context Attribute in UTF8 and append it to the byte sequence *(if the attribute is not set, use the digest of the empty byte sequence)*
-  3. compute the SHA256 digest of the event's [`specversion`](https://github.com/cloudevents/spec/blob/v1.0.2/cloudevents/spec.md#specversion) Context Attribute in UTF8 and append it to the byte sequence
+    3. compute the SHA256 digest of the event's [`specversion`](https://github.com/cloudevents/spec/blob/v1.0.2/cloudevents/spec.md#specversion) Context Attribute in UTF8 and append it to the byte sequence *(if the attribute is not set, use the digest of the empty byte sequence)*
-  4. compute the SHA256 digest of the event's [`type`](https://github.com/cloudevents/spec/blob/v1.0.2/cloudevents/spec.md#type) Context Attribute in UTF8 and append it to the byte sequence
+    4. compute the SHA256 digest of the event's [`type`](https://github.com/cloudevents/spec/blob/v1.0.2/cloudevents/spec.md#type) Context Attribute in UTF8 and append it to the byte sequence *(if the attribute is not set, use the digest of the empty byte sequence)*
     5. compute the SHA256 digest of the event's [`datacontenttype`](https://github.com/cloudevents/spec/blob/v1.0.2/cloudevents/spec.md#datacontenttype) Context Attribute in UTF8 and append it to the byte sequence *(if the attribute is not set, use the digest of the empty byte sequence)*
     6. compute the SHA256 digest of the event's [`dataschema`](https://github.com/cloudevents/spec/blob/v1.0.2/cloudevents/spec.md#dataschema) Context Attribute in UTF8 and append it to the byte sequence *(if the attribute is not set, use the digest of the empty byte sequence)*
     7. compute the SHA256 digest of the event's [`subject`](https://github.com/cloudevents/spec/blob/v1.0.2/cloudevents/spec.md#subject) Context Attribute in UTF8 and append it to the byte sequence *(if the attribute is not set, use the digest of the empty byte sequence)*
     8. compute the SHA256 digest of the event's [`time`](https://github.com/cloudevents/spec/blob/v1.0.2/cloudevents/spec.md#time) Context Attribute normalized to RFC 3339 Zulu format and append it to the byte sequence (if the attribute is not set, use the digest of the empty byte sequence)
        Note: Time normalization to Zulu format ensures signature verification remains valid even when intermediaries deserialize and reserialize events with different timezone representations of the same timestamp.
     9. compute the SHA256 digest of the event's [`data`](https://github.com/cloudevents/spec/blob/v1.0.2/cloudevents/spec.md#event-data) and append it to the byte sequence
+    10. for each extension attribute in the list from step 2 (in the given order, from lowest to highest index)
+        1. compute the SHA256 digest of the extension attribute's name and append it to the byte sequence
+        2. compute the SHA256 digest of the extension attribute's value and append it to the byte sequence
-3. compute the SHA256 digest of the byte sequence from `2.`
+5. compute the SHA256 digest of the byte sequence from step 4
-4. follow the [DSSE protocol v1.0.2](https://github.com/secure-systems-lab/dsse/blob/v1.0.2/protocol.md) to create a signed [DSSE v1.0.2 JSON Envelope](https://github.com/secure-systems-lab/dsse/blob/v1.0.2/envelope.md) using `https://cloudevents.io/verifiability/dsse/v0.1` as `PAYLOAD_TYPE`, the digest from `3.` as `SERIALIZED_BODY` and an appropriate value for `1.` as `KEYID`
+6. follow the [DSSE protocol v1.0.2](https://github.com/secure-systems-lab/dsse/blob/v1.0.2/protocol.md) to create a signed [DSSE v1.0.2 JSON Envelope](https://github.com/secure-systems-lab/dsse/blob/v1.0.2/envelope.md) using `https://cloudevents.io/verifiability/dsse/v0.1` as `PAYLOAD_TYPE`, the digest from step 5 as `SERIALIZED_BODY` and an appropriate value for step 1 as `KEYID`
-5. encode the envelope from `4.` in Base64 and set it as the `dssematerial` Extension Context Attribute on the CloudEvent
+7. encode the envelope from step 6 in Base64 and set it as the `dssematerial` Extension Context Attribute on the CloudEvent
-6. ship it!
+8. ship it!

 ### Verification

-When a client verifies an event that it received, it compares the digests of
+To verify an event it received, a client checks the signature of the verification
+material delivered with the event.
+If it is valid, the client creates the
-that event’s attributes and data to the signed values in the
+`VERIFICATION_MATERIAL` from the event and compares it to the signed
-`VERIFICATION_MATERIAL` .
-If one of the digests does not match, implementations
-MUST reject the entire event as unverifiable.
+`VERIFICATION_MATERIAL`.
+If it is the same, then the event is considered verified.

 #### Protocol

 Here is how to verify a given CloudEvent:

-1. obtain list of acceptable signing keys
+1. obtain list of acceptable key ids for verification
 2. read the event’s `dssematerial` [Extension Context Attribute](https://github.com/cloudevents/spec/blob/main/cloudevents/spec.md#extension-context-attributes)
-  1. if it is empty, the event was not signed and MUST be discarded
+    1. if it is not present or empty, the event was not signed and MUST be discarded
 3. decode the `dssematerial` as Base64 per [RFC4648](https://tools.ietf.org/html/rfc4648)
     1. if decoding failed, the verification material is corrupted and the event MUST be discarded
 4. parse the result into a [JSON DSSE Envelope](https://github.com/secure-systems-lab/dsse/blob/master/envelope.md)
     1. if parsing fails, the verification material is corrupted and the event MUST be discarded
 5. follow the [DSSE verification protocol](https://github.com/secure-systems-lab/dsse/blob/master/protocol.md#protocol)
-  1. filter signatures by `keyid` from list of acceptable signing keys
+    1. filter signatures by `keyid` from list of acceptable keys from step 1
     2. if verification fails, the event MUST be discarded
 6. read the envelope’s `payloadType` value
     1. if it is not equal to `https://cloudevents.io/verifiability/dsse/v0.1`, the verification payload is unknown and the event MUST be discarded
 7. read the envelope’s `payload` field and Base64 decode it into a byte sequence
     1. if the result is not an sequence of the length 32, then the verification payload is corrupted and the event MUST be discarded
+8. read the event's `signedextattrs` [Extension Context Attribute](https://github.com/cloudevents/spec/blob/main/cloudevents/spec.md#extension-context-attributes) (see the [`signedextattrs`](#signedextattrs) attribute definition for constraints)
+    1. if it is not present or empty, the list of "signed extension attributes" is considered empty
+    2. if it is not empty, treat it as a comma separated string of "signed extension attribute names"
+    3. validate that the `signedextattrs` value adheres to the constraints defined in the [`signedextattrs`](#signedextattrs) attribute definition - if any constraint is violated, the event MUST be discarded
-8. create verification material from the event according to the signing [Protocol](#protocol)
+9. create verification material from the event according to the signing [Protocol](#protocol)
-9. compare the newly created verification material to that in the envelope
+10. compare the newly created verification material to that in the envelope
     1. if the values are not equal, the event has been modified in transit and MUST be discarded
-10. the event is returned as verified successfully.
+11. the event is returned as verified successfully.

 Upon verification of an CloudEvent, implementations MUST return a new event
-containing only verified data: the Context Attributes (REQUIRED and OPTIONAL)
+containing only verified data: the Context Attributes (REQUIRED and OPTIONAL),
-plus the event data.
-Extension Context Attributes MUST NOT be included in the
+the event data plus exactly those Extension Context Attributes that were signed
-verified event.
+by the producer.
 This ensures clear separation between verified and unverified
 data.
 Users handle either a complete unverified event or a verified event with
 only verified values—never a mixture of both.